sirisian/ecmascript-types/primitivemetadata.md

 }
 ```

-**Bounds Operators**
+**NumberBounds Operators**
-Bounds operators only modify the return metadata with no value, so they have no function body.
+NumberBounds operators only modify the return metadata with no value, so they have no function body.

 <details>
 	<summary>Expand for boundary helper functions.</summary>